CSYSI/UDCNet/README.md

 ## Citation

-If you use GLCONet method in your research or wish to refer to the baseline results published in the Model, please use the following BibTeX entry.
+If you use UDCNet method in your research or wish to refer to the baseline results published in the Model, please use the following BibTeX entry.

 ```
 @article{UDCNet,